regine/meltmodel/contributing.md

   Say we want to add some code for calculating skin temperatures, at the terminal just type:

+        $ git branch skin_temperature
+        $ git checkout skin_temperature
+  or, we can use the equivalent one-liner:

         $ git checkout -b skin_temperature
   this will create a new branch, entitled ```skin_temperature``` and make that the active branch.
+Now, any changes which we commit to the repository will be made to the new branch only.

+  The title ```skin_temperature``` is just an example, we could have named the new branch anything,  but we should give the branches descriptive names; a branch in which we plan to fix a bug

 2. __Make Changes__:
   Now that we're in a new branch, we can make changes at will, by